 Along with a catchy title, you’ll need a comprehensive but interesting description.
 Remember that your description serves two purposes: to draw in viewers and to aid your video SEO.
 As web crawlers and search engines can’t watch your video to discern its content, your description is the way for you to deliver this information.

 A clear, detailed description will help your video show up in the right search results.
 Whether users are searching the whole of the web or looking for content on a particular platform, you want your video to show up in the right results!
 This will bring new viewers and audiences to your content.

 One thing is left to choose before sharing your video with the world, and that’s a great thumbnail!
 We have some great tips for creating strong thumbnails here.
 But the key is to choose a standout image – something that will catch eyes even in cluttered social feeds.

 With all the pieces in hand, the time has finally come.
-Your stunning new video is ready for the world!
-Upload it to your network of choice, track your results, and hone your skills moving forward.
+Your awesome new social video is ready for the world.
+Upload it to your social network of choice, track your results, and hone your skills moving forward.
 You’re on your way to being a video pro!

 Drop Us a Note and Let’s Get Started